 - Hack #6: Implement and Maintain Communication Processes

-Today we are discussing the importance of both giving and receiving constant feedback and the impact it can have on your worker’s skill set.
+Today we are discussing the importance of both giving and receiving constant feedback and the impact it can have on a worker’s skill set.

-Your relationship with your worker should be a constant feedback loop.
-You should be giving consistent feedback to your worker, and your worker should be giving consistent feedback to you.
+Your relationship with a worker should be a constant feedback loop.
+You should be giving consistent comments to a worker, and the worker should be giving consistent comments back to you.
 It is up to you to set the stage and make this loop possible and comfortable for both parties.

 Why Feedback is Critical